 FP2020 is governed by a Reference Group, which sets the overall strategic direction and drives coordination among the partnership’s stakeholders.
-The Reference Group has 18 members representing multi-lateral organizations, civil society, developing countries, donor governments, and the private sector and is accountable for ensuring that 120 million more women and girls have access to voluntary family planning information, services and contraceptives by the year 2020.
+The Reference Group members are drawn from governments, multilateral organizations, civil society, donor agencies, and the private sector, and are accountable for ensuring that 120 million more women and girls have access to voluntary family planning information, services and contraceptives by the year 2020.

 Dr. Chris Elias

 President of the Global Development Program, Bill & Melinda Gates Foundation